Jean Piaget: Study of figurative thought

 Piaget studied areas of intelligence like perception and memory that are not entirely logical.
 Logical concepts are described as being completely reversible because they can always get back to the starting point, meaning that if one starts with a given premise and follows logical steps to reach a conclusion, the same steps may be done in the opposite order, starting from the conclusion to arrive at the premise.
 The perceptual concepts Piaget studied could not be manipulated.
 To describe the figurative process, Piaget uses pictures as examples.
 Pictures cannot be separated because contours cannot be separated from the forms they outline.
 Memory is the same way: it is never completely reversible; people cannot necessarily recall all the intervening events between two points.
-During this last period of work, Piaget and his colleague Inhelder also published books on perception, memory, and other figurative processes such as learning.
+During this last period of work, Piaget and his colleague Bärbel Inhelder also published books on perception, memory, and other figurative processes such as learning.

 Because Piaget's theory is based upon biological maturation and stages, the notion of readiness is important.
 Readiness concerns when certain information or concepts should be taught.
 According to Piaget's theory, children should not be taught certain concepts until they reached the appropriate stage of cognitive development.
 For example, young children in the preoperational stage engage in "irreversible" thought and cannot comprehend that an item that has been transformed in some way may be returned to its original state.

 Theory

 Piaget defined himself as a 'genetic' epistemologist, interested in the process of the qualitative development of knowledge.
 He considered cognitive structures' development as a differentiation of biological regulations.
 When his entire theory first became known – the theory in itself being based on a structuralist and a cognitivitist approach – it was an outstanding and exciting development in regards to the psychological community at that time.

 There are a total of four phases in Piaget's research program that included books on certain topics of developmental psychology.
 In particular, during one period of research, he described himself studying his own three children, and carefully observing and interpreting their cognitive development.
 In one of his last books, Equilibration of Cognitive Structures: The Central Problem of Intellectual Development, he intends to explain knowledge development as a process of equilibration using two main concepts in his theory, assimilation and accommodation, as belonging not only to biological interactions but also to cognitive ones.

+He stated that children are born with limited capabilities and their cognition ability develops with age.

 Piaget believed answers for the epistemological questions at his time could be answered, or better proposed, if one looked to the genetic aspect of it, hence his experimentations with children and adolescents.
 As he says in the introduction of his book Genetic Epistemology: "What the genetic epistemology proposes is discovering the roots of the different varieties of knowledge, since its elementary forms, following to the next levels, including also the scientific knowledge."